getgauge/docs.gauge.org/installing.rst

 .. warning::
    - The Gauge folder(~/.gauge in Mac/Linux and in %APPDATA%\Gauge in windows) has to be removed manually.
         This folder contains Gauge config, logs and plugins.
-   - If you plan to remove the installed plugins explicitly, follow the steps in :ref:`plugins-uninstallation` first.
+   - Plugins should be removed before uninstalling gauge.
+Follow the steps in :ref:`plugins-uninstallation`.

 Gauge
 ^^^^^